Nigeria’s #StopRobbingUs campaign could spur tech advocacy group, CEOs say – TechCrunch

 “They’re taking one of the most positive things that’s happening on the continent, but also Nigeria in the last 10 years, and turning it into self-destruction,” Tijani said of the law enforcement maltreatment of tech sector workers.

-“It’s a gross abuse of police stop and search…The people that are supposed to protect use are ultimately harassing us and robbing us,” iRoko CEO Jason Njoku said of the profiling and extortion of young Nigerians with laptops and smartphones.
+“It’s a gross abuse of police stop and search…The people that are supposed to protect us are ultimately harassing us and robbing us,” iRoko CEO Jason Njoku said of the profiling and extortion of Nigerians with laptops and smartphones.

 He characterized the theft of laptops as taking away the means for techies to earn a living.